 European and American standards

-- FDA Standards : Prohibited for use in food additives.
+- FDA standards : Prohibited use in food additives.

-authorities conduct surveillance analyses to detect the illegal presence of salicylic acid in food products.
+authorities conduct monitoring analyses to detect the illegal presence of salicylic acid in food products.
 Any undeclared presence is considered fraud and can lead to severe regulatory penalties .

 Advances in analytical technologies are improving the accuracy, speed, and sensitivity of salicylic acid detection methods.
-Laboratories are developing advanced techniques to meet regulatory requirements and industrial needs.
+Laboratories are developing advanced techniques to meet regulatory requirements and industry needs.

 High-resolution mass spectrometry (HRMS)